almostearthling/copyjob/README.md

 different desktop environments) is supported instead of both deleting files and also overwriting, respectively setting the `trash_on_delete` flag and the `trash_on_overwrite` flag to `true` (`trash_on_delete` is `true` by default).
-Trashing instead of removing or overwriting is actually *attempted*, and if it fails the destination is respectively deleted or overwritten anyway if the respective options are turned on.
-However, if this fails, the destination is deleted or overwritten anyway when **copyjob** is instructed to delete or overwrite.
-When overwriting, a file is only moved to the garbage bin when it is about to be overwritten - thus not when other conditions (such as age or contents checking) fail.
+Recycling instead of removing or overwriting is actually *attempted*, and if it fails the destination is respectively deleted or overwritten anyway if the respective options are turned on.
+When overwriting, a file is only moved to the garbage bin when it is supposed to be overwritten - thus not when other conditions (such as age or contents checking) fail.

 A special mention is due for `remove_others_matching`: when set to `true`, the files that match the job *RE* specifications and do not exist in the source